JohnniOstergaard/HDL-designs/Velocity_Acceleration_Counter/README.md

 # Vel_Acc_Counter
   Counting velocity and acceleration as clock cycles in between pulse.

-## RTL simulations
+## RTL simulations of Vel_Acc.vhd
-  These simulations are executed and tested by the testbench.
+  These simulations are executed and tested with a self-checking modular testbench (TB_Vel_Acc.vhd) and The RTL trace view shown in the images below is setup with a tcl file (Vel_Acc.tcl).

 > ===========================================================================================<br>
 > **==================================[Constant Velocity Test]=====================================**<br>